A r t i c l e s

 - “Whittier’s Storms,” panel paper, C19: Climate 2018, Albuquerque.
 Panel Title: The Cultural Politics of Disaster Writing.

-Summary: Taking up John Greenleaf Whittier’s mid-war volume of poems, In War Time (1863), I trace the ways the collection frames the American Civil War as a a series of preternatural storms, full of thunder and shadow and bloody rain.
-I also situate Whittier’s work within the history of Quaker pacifism, arguing that Whittier poetically locates heaven’s justice in the storm clouds, rendering the violence intelligible as an atmospheric act of divine intervention into slavery.
+Summary: Taking up the Quaker poet John Greenleaf Whittier’s mid-war volume of poems, In War Time (1863), the presentation traced Whittier’s recurring description of the American Civil War as a a series of preternatural storms, full of thunder and shadow and bloody rain.
+I modeled how Whittier poetically locates heaven’s justice in the storm clouds, rendering the war’s violence intelligible–within a distinctly Quaker tradition of religious pacifism–as an atmospheric act of divine intervention into slavery.

-- “Joseph Breintnal’s Walk Down Market Street,” panel talk, MLA 2017, Philadelphia.
+- “Joseph Breintnall’s Walk Down Market Street,” panel presentation, MLA 2017, Philadelphia.
 Panel Title: Philadelphia Stories.